nlpaueb/SumQE/README.md

     Each one contains the Spearman, Kendall and Pearson correlations between the automatic metric, and each linguistic quality and year.

-2. Package ``LM_experiments``, file ``LM_experiments.py``.
+2. Package ``LM_experiments``, file ``BERT_GPT2.py``.
 In this file, BERT and GPT2 language models are used to approximate Q1 (Grammaticality) calculating the perplexity of the whole summary each time.
 To execute this experiment, you can run the following command.
-Don't forget to set the corresponding FLAGS to True at the beginning of the ``main.py``.
+Don't forget to set the corresponding FLAGS to True in the beginning of the ``main.py`` depending on which model you want to run.

-        python src/main.py
+        python run_models.py

     after execution, the following files will be generated: